U.S. small-business rescue loan program enters fourth day plagued by technical problems

 By Pete Schroeder and Michelle Price

-WASHINGTON, April 6 (Reuters) - The U.S. government's $349 billion small-business rescue program entered its fourth day on Monday, plagued by ongoing technology and processing problems that are delaying disbursements to businesses hurt by the novel coronavirus, according to industry groups, bankers and an email seen by Reuters.
+WASHINGTON, April 6 (Reuters) - The U.S. government's $350 billion small-business rescue program entered its fourth day on Monday, plagued by technology and processing problems that are delaying disbursements to businesses hurt by the novel coronavirus, according to industry groups, bankers and an email seen by Reuters.

-U.S. lenders, inundated by thousands of loan applications, struggled to access the government's technology system for processing the paperwork over the weekend, while that paperwork also changed more than once, the sources said.
+U.S. lenders, inundated by thousands of loan applications, struggled to access the government's technology system for processing the paperwork over the weekend, and the paperwork itself changed more than once, the sources said.

-"We know that your efforts have been frustrated with system issues, policy questions and slower than usual responses," the Small Business Administration's Regional Offices wrote to bankers on Saturday evening, according to an email seen by Reuters.
-"We are working to improve all of those issues," it added.
+"We know that your efforts have been frustrated with system issues, policy questions and slower than usual responses," the Small Business Administration's regional offices wrote to bankers on Saturday evening, according to an email seen by Reuters.

-Many lenders have had problems signing up for new user accounts with the SBA's platform, and with unlocking or resetting passwords for existing user accounts, the email said, adding the SBA was working to unlock all of the existing user accounts in one batch.
+Many lenders have had problems signing up for new user accounts with the SBA's platform, while bankers who already had accounts have had issues unlocking them or resetting passwords, the email said.
+It said the SBA was working to unlock all of the existing user accounts in one batch.

 "Please do not close any loans using the current version of the loan authorization!" it said.

-Congress last month created the unprecedented program as part of a $2 trillion stimulus package to help businesses that have either shut down or have been dramatically curtailed by the coronavirus pandemic.
+Congress created the unprecedented program as part of a $2.3 trillion stimulus package passed at the end of March to help businesses that have either shut down or have been dramatically curtailed by the coronavirus pandemic.
 Borrowers could apply for the loans via participating banks from Friday until June 30.

-Over the weekend, the Independent Community Bankers of America (ICBA), which represents thousands of small banks, complained to the Treasury and SBA about banker frustration with "failed technology" and "massive delays" its members were experiencing with the SBA platform, which was not designed to process the massive program.
+Over the weekend, the Independent Community Bankers of America (ICBA), which represents thousands of small banks, complained to the Treasury and SBA about the "failed technology" and "massive delays" its members were experiencing with the SBA platform, which was not designed to process the huge program.
 L4N2BT08Y

-Community bankers also took to social media to complain about the form changes and being locked out of the system.
+Community bankers also took to social media to complain about the form changes and being locked out of the system, rebutting claims by President Donald Trump that all was going well.

 ((michelle.price@thomsonreuters.com; +12026041711; Twitter: @michelleprice36;))